shraddhaa07/MERN-Stack-docker-compose-EC2/README.md

+# 🚀 MERN Stack Application with Docker & AWS EC2
-# A simple MERN stack application
+A full-stack MERN application deployed using Docker Compose on an AWS EC2 instance.

 **Note** - To run this project using `docker compose`, follow the below steps.